luispedro/talk-scientific-communication/talk.md

 Most important question: What is the **purpose** of the talk?

+Types of talks you might encounter

-- Research talks: one research result (1-2 papers, 10-30 minute slot)
+- Research talks: one research result (1-2 papers, 10-30 minute slot).
-- Seminar talks: one research program (1 lab, over a few years, 45-60 minute slot)
+- Seminar talks: one research program (1 lab, over a few years, 45-60 minute slot).
-- Keynote talks: one research field (many labs, over decades, 60-90 minute slot)
+- Keynote talks: one research field (many labs, over decades, 60-90 minute slot).
+- Outreach talks (to lay people, e.g., TED talks): many formats.

-We are focusing here on the _research talk_ context: a less than 30 minutes presentation of scientific work to an audience of peers.
+We are focusing here on the _research talk_ context: a presentation of less than 30 minutes of novel scientific work to an audience of peers.

 ---